Calculator

 What about Business Asset Disposal Relief?

-Business Asset Disposal Relief (formerly Entrepreneurs' Relief) applies a reduced 14% CGT rate on qualifying business disposals, up to a lifetime limit of £1 million.
+Business Asset Disposal Relief (formerly Entrepreneurs' Relief) applies a reduced 18% CGT rate on qualifying business disposals (from 6 April 2026), up to a lifetime limit of £1 million.
 It is not modelled in this calculator — use the BADR calculator for this scenario.

 Official sources